torben-hansen/aws-lc/tests/ci/README.md

 ### Valgrind tests

-The following Valgrind tests are run for the all targets in `utils/all_tests.jsom` using the debug of AWS-LC:
+The following Valgrind tests are run for a subset of targets in `utils/all_tests.jsom` using the debug build of AWS-LC:

 CI Tool|Compiler|CPU platform|OS| memcheck
 ------------ | -------------| -------------|-------------|-------------